Miss International 2018

-Miss International 2018, the 58th Miss International pageant, was held on November 9, 2018, at the Tokyo Dome City Hall in Tokyo, Japan.
-Kevin Liliana from Indonesia crowned her successor Mariem Velazco from Venezuela at the end of the event.
+Miss International 2018 was the 58th edition of the Miss International pageant, held at the Tokyo Dome City Hall in Tokyo, Japan, on 9 November 2018.

+Kevin Lilliana Junaedy of Indonesia crowned Mariem Velazco of Venezuela as her successor at the end of the event.
 This marks Venezuela's eighth victory at Miss International - the most in the pageant's history.
-This is the third time in Miss International history that the finals night saw the return of the previous year's runners-up to crown their respective successors.
-This year Miss International comeback edition with the theme "Cheer All Woman" alongside Miss International Japan 2019.

 A total of 78 contestants from countries and territories competed in this year's Miss International pageant, surpassing the previous record of 73 contestants in 2014, making the biggest turnout in the pageant's history.

-The pageant was hosted by Tetsuya Bessho on his fifth consecutive year of Miss International.

 Background

+Location and date

-On April 12, 2018, it was announced during a website conference by Akemi Shimomura, the president of the International Cultural Association and the president of Miss International Organization, that the 2018 pageant would be held in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan, for the third consecutive year on Friday, November 9, 2018.
+On 12 April 2018, it was announced during a website conference by Akemi Shimomura, the president of the International Cultural Association and the president of Miss International Organization, that the 2018 pageant would be held in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan, for the third consecutive year on Friday, November 9, 2018.